wtk34500000/oo-betterlyft/README.md

 Always start by drawing out the relationship either on a whiteboard or piece of paper.
 Think about how each of these models will be connected.
 From there then begin writing code.

+## Deliverables

+We'd like for you build out the following methods for each class.
+As you work, we want to make sure we are testing our code every step of the way.
+We've made a file for you to test out your methods.
+You can run the command `ruby tools/console.rb` and it will run that file, along with all of the variables or actions you declare in the `tools/console.rb`.

 #### Passenger
 A Passenger should be initialized with a name as a string.
 After the Passenger has been initialized, it shouldn't be changed.
 - `Passenger#name`